StavrosSar/MlFlow_Classification/README.md

 - scikit-learn
 - MLflow

-## For setting the tracking server on the local terminal
+# For setting the tracking server on the local terminal:
 ```bash
 conda activate PythonProject
 ```